If you are shopping for a leaf blower, then you’ve probably come across these measurements: CFM and MPH.

 e.g. a manufacturer can easily increase the MPH of a unit by reducing the pipe size.
 But this in turn will reduce the CFM.

 A good way to think of it is to imagine a water hose.
-If you have a low pressure problem, you can increase the distance that the hose will spray by decrease the hose diameter.
+If you have a low pressure problem, you can increase the distance that the hose will spray by decreasing the hose diameter.

-When reading specifications of leaf blowers, be sure to take note of any caveats that are listed against the MPH or CFM specs. e.g. a MPH speed may be given while using a particular attachment – which is a good indication it is artificially inflated.
+When reading specifications of leaf blowers, be sure to take note of any caveats that are listed against the MPH or CFM specs. e.g. an MPH speed may be given while using a particular attachment – which is a good indication it is artificially inflated.